Saarina

-Saarina are tube fossils from the Ediacaran (Vendian) and Early Cambrian marine deposits of European Russia.
+Saarina are cloudinimorph fossils from the Ediacaran (Vendian) and Early Cambrian marine deposits of European Russia and Laurentia.
+They are tubes made up of stacked conical elements.
 These fossils are comparable to the dwelling tubes of worms or cnidarians.

 Occurrence

 Fossils of the type species, S. tenera, were found in a core from the Gatchina No.13 borehole in the Leningrad Region, Russia.
 The most conspicuous deposits associated with these fossils are referred to as the Lomonosov Fm., Lontova Horizon, and lower Tommotian (=Cambrian Stage 2).

 S. kirsanovi fossils were found in a core from the Vorob'evo No.1 borehole, Moscow Region and in a core from the Malinovka borehole, near Obozersky in the Arkhangelsk Region.

 S. juliae was found in a core from the Gavrilov-Yam No.5 borehole, Yaroslavl Region.
 The deposites with S. kirsanovi and S. juliae are referred to the Redkino Horizon, Upper Vendian (Ediacaran), and are about 558 mya old.

+They are also known from early Cambrian rocks in the USA.

 Description

 Saarina was a tube-dwelling organism of unknown biological affinity, known from its siliciclastic deposits dating to the late Ediacaran (Vendian) and lowest Cambrian of the Russian Platform.
 It was funnel-shaped, consisting of dense, thinly-walled and annulated, ringlike segments.
 The fossils are preserved in the substrate as a result of superficial mineralization during the early stages of decomposition.

 The fossils are typically found in mudstone and preserved in the form of flat pyrite ribbons as a result of superficial pyritization in the early stage of organic decomposition.

 Saarina tubes were cylindrical in form, conical at the base, consisting of funnel-shaped narrow rings.
 The wall of the tube was thin, originally organic-walled, not chitinous.
 The tubes attained widths up to 7 mm.

 The species of the Saarina differ mainly in the forms of the funnels: